andrewebling/HeartRevs/README.md

 * Although a simple demo/prototype, the app aims to:
   * separate view code from the hardware interface
   * keep the view controller as small as possible
-* The architecture could be further improved by extracting/separating the business logic from `HRMReader.swift`
+* The architecture could be further improved by extracting/separating the business logic from `HRMReader.swift` and re-implement as a state machine.

 ## Requirements ##